Siddharth172004/SuperMarket-Billing-System/README.md

 # Introduction

-- The project is on Supermarket Billing.
-Supermarket is the place where customers come to purchase their daily using products and pay for that.
+- The project is on Supermarket Billing system is the place where customers come to purchase their daily using products and pay for that.
 So there is a need to calculate how many products are sold and, to generate the bill for the customer.

 - In our project we have 3 Users